YJPL/film-storyboards/_pages/resources.md

 ## Storyboard and drawing apps

+[Procreate](https://procreate.com), the beloved art app for iPad, is well suited for storyboarding.
+[Clip Studio Paint](https://www.clipstudio.net/) is a versatile drawing and painting app with comics and animation features.
 [Storyboarder](https://wonderunit.com/storyboarder) is an open source storyboarding app developed by Wonder Unit.
 You can contribute to [Storyboarder GitHub repository](https://github.com/wonderunit/storyboarder) to make it better.

 ## Script development and writing apps